 Many sunscreen products are available.
 Active ingredients include both physical and chemical blocking agents.
 Physical blockers like titanium or zinc oxide reflect the UV light.
 Chemical blockers, such as avobenzone, absorb the light.

 Some of the best sunscreens will have a combination of active sunscreen agents.
-We recommend looking for products that are broad-spectrum, meaning they block both ultraviolet A and ultraviolet B light.
+We recommend looking for broad-spectrum products, meaning they block both ultraviolet A and ultraviolet B light.

 If you will be doing activities where you will swim or sweat and expect water exposure, look for a water-resistant sunscreen.
-For the SPF number, we generally recommend you use sunscreen with an SPF of 50 or more.
+We recommend sunscreen with an SPF of 50 or more for the sun protection factor SPF number.
 Neutrogena is one of the most common product lines that our dermatology providers recommend.

 Disclosure Note:

-You can find cosmetic-grade sunscreens for your face and body (Skin Medica) in our online store at https://midlandsderm.brilliantconnections.com/home?lang=en_US, or in our clinics.
+You can find cosmetic-grade sunscreens for your face and body (Skin Medica) in our clinics or our online store at https://midlandsderm.brilliantconnections.com/home?lang=en_US

-We also have powder-based sunscreens for your face and body (Color Science) which are available for purchase in our Omaha and Council Bluffs clinics.
-These provide broad-spectrum UV protection without the greasy feel.
+We also have powder-based sunscreens for your face and body (Color Science).
+These are available for purchase in our Omaha and Council Bluffs clinics.
+These powder-based sunscreens provide broad-spectrum UV protection without the greasy feel.
 All Color Science (staff favorite) cosmetic products have some sun protection in them.

 Any review of sun protection is incomplete without covering at least briefly some of the hot buttons or controversial topics.